Soreine/aqueduc/README.md

 If your connector has a loophole, it may cause an infinite loop when using `Aqueduc.render`.

+It may happen because:

-For example, it happens if the connector returns a promise when the fetching has already be done but returned an error.
+- the connector returns a promise when the fetching has already be done but returned an error
+- Connection of `react-redux` and `aqueduc` are reversed